 The data currently reported on the race and ethnicity of the persons killed by police officers provides another indication of the promise as well as the current limits of national statistics on killings by police.
 A central issue in public concern about killings by police is the apparent concentration of minority males as the victims of these encounters.
-Table 3 reports the victim's race for killings in the supplemental homicide sample for 2011 and 2012.
+Table 3 reports the victim's race for killings in the supplemental homicide sample for 2011. and 2012.

 Table 3.
-Race of Persons Killed by Police in 2011 and 2012.
+Race of persons K'lled by Police m 2011 and 2012.

+There 5: There of persons it med by Tollee in 2011 that 2012.

-Killed by Police U.S. Population, 2010 Census
+Killed by Police U.S. Population, 2010

+Census

 Black 38% 12.6%

 White and Other 62% 87.3%